-An MTC must have an adequate supply of up to date educational material available for distribution.
+An MTC shall have an adequate supply of up to date educational material available for distribution.

-Educational materials must be available in languages accessible to all patients served by the MTC, including for the visually and hearing impaired.
+Educational materials shall be available in languages accessible to all patients served by the MTC, including for the visually and hearing impaired.

 Such materials shall be made available for inspection by the Commission upon request.

-The educational material must include at least the following:
+The educational material shall include at least the following:

 A warning that Marijuana has not been analyzed or approved by the FDA, that there is limited information on side effects, that there may be health risks associated with using Marijuana, and that it should be kept away from children;